 What’s not covered by Landlord Emergency Assistance Insurance?

-It’s really important that you understand that this isn’t cover for general maintenance of your property and we’ll assess each emergency individually.
-Please check the exclusions below or the Policy Wording for further information.
+It’s crucial that you understand that this isn’t cover for the general maintenance of your property, and we assess each emergency on an individual basis.

 *Please refer to Policy Wording for details of emergencies covered.